A Survey on Session-based Recommender Systems: Conventional SBRS approaches

 \section{Conventional SBRS approaches}

 Conventional approaches for SBRSs utilize the conventional data mining or machine learning techniques, to capture the dependencies embedded in session data for session-based recommendations.
-In general, there are three classes of conventional approaches for SBRSs: pattern/rule mining based approaches, K-Nearest Neighbor (KNN) based approaches, and Markov chain based approaches.
+Next, we introduce each of the four classes of conventional approaches respectively.